chingc/DJBuy/README.md

 A bookmarklet that helps purchase song charts from the DJMAX Technika 3 [website][1].

 Buying charts is a simple but tedious task.
 It takes too many clicks and way more time than it should.
-DJBuy helps by simplifying the process down to a single click.
+DJBuy helps by reducing the number of clicks required and bypassing pointless page redirects, making the entire process lightning fast.

 ## Screenshots